stabla/guillocheJS/README.md

-# Guilloché Animator -- UNDER CONSTRUCTION
+# Guilloché Animator -- not maintained anymore
 Working fine but needing some improvement.
 If you want to contribute, it would be really great.

 https://stabla.github.io/guillocheJS/